Persistent Software Combining: Blocking Combining and Recoverability

+To reduce the synchronization cost, the implementation of the lock in \PBcomb\ is different than in existing combining protocols~\cite{FK12ppopp,FK17opodis,HIST10,KSW18}. \PBcomb\ uses an integer shared variable $\mathit{Lock}$: an odd value stored in it indicates that the lock is taken, whereas an even value indicates that the lock is free.
+Implementing the lock in this way, allows a thread $\mathit{q}$ to wait on line~\ref{alg:pbcomb:busy_wait}, each time it executes it, only for the thread $\mathit{p}$ that was the current combiner the last time $\mathit{q}$ accessed $\mathit{Lock}$.
+Moreover, $\mathit{q}$ can leave the entry-section without executing \CAS, if it discovers that its request has been served.
+Additionally, for each set of combined operations, a single successful \CAS\ is executed.
+Lock implementations in which every thread should wait its turn to enter the critical-section before it leaves the entry-section (e.g., that in~\cite{SFW15}) may negatively impact performance.

-Additionally, \Bcomb\ employs a shared variable $Lock$ to decide which thread will become the combiner. $Lock$ is an integer that implements a lock: an odd value stored in it indicates that the lock is taken, whereas an even value indicates that the lock is free.
-A thread $p$ starts the execution of the algorithm by reversing the value of its activate bit and by announcing it, together with $p$'s request, in $Request[p]$ (line~\ref{alg:pbcomb:announce}).
-Next, it checks if the lock is acquired and if not it tries to acquire it by executing a \CAS\ (line~\ref{alg:pbcomb:acquire_lock}).
-If it succeeds, p becomes the combiner and starts executing the {\em combiner code} (lines~\ref{alg:pbcomb:combiner:flip_index}-\ref{alg:pbcomb:combiner:unlock}).
-Every thread $q$ that does not become the combiner, i.e., $q$ finds the lock already acquired (line~\ref{alg:pbcomb:ckeck_even}) or does not manage to acquire the lock (line~\ref{alg:pbcomb:acquire_lock}), busy waits (line~\ref{alg:pbcomb:busy_wait}) until the current combiner has released the lock.
-By implementing the lock using an integer, $q$ waits only for the current combiner to release the lock; this reduces latency and results in enhanced performance.
-Then, $q$ checks (line~\ref{alg:pbcomb:if_req_processed}) whether its request has been served; this is true when $q$'s activate and deactivate bits are equal.
-If yes, $q$ returns its response value (line~\ref{alg:pbcomb:return}).
-The remaining threads contend again for the lock, so that one of them becomes the new combiner (while loop of line~\ref{alg:pbcomb:while}).
+A thread $\mathit{p}$ starts by recording its request, and (the reversed value of) its activate bit, in $\mathit{Request[p]}$.
+Next, it checks if the lock is acquired and if not, it tries to acquire it by executing a \CAS.
+If it succeeds, $\mathit{p}$ becomes the combiner and starts executing the {\em combiner code} (lines~\ref{alg:pbcomb:combiner:flip_index}-\ref{alg:pbcomb:combiner:unlock}).
+Every thread $\mathit{q}$ that does not become the combiner busy waits until the current combiner has released the lock.
+Then, $\mathit{q}$ checks whether its request has been served; this is true when $\mathit{q}$'s activate and deactivate bits are equal.
+If so, $\mathit{q}$ returns its response value.
+The remaining threads contend again for the lock.